deployphp/docs/hosts.md

 ### Gathering host info

-Inside task, you can get host config with `get` function and host object with `host` function.
+Inside any task, you can get host config with the `get` function and the host object with `host` function.

 ~~~php
 task('...', function () {